2018 United States House of Representatives elections: Results summary and analysis

-Federal

 The Democratic Party won control of the House of Representatives in the 2018 midterm elections.
 The Democrats gained a net total of 41 seats from the total number of seats they had won in the 2016 elections.
 This was their largest gain of House seats in an election since the 1974 elections, when the Democrats gained 49 House seats.
-Democrats won the popular vote by more than 9.7 million votes, or 8.6%, the largest midterm margin for any party and the largest margin on record for a minority party.
+Democrats won the popular vote by more than 9.7 million votes, or 8.6%, the largest margin of victory on record for a minority party.

+Prior to the 2018 elections, the Republican Party had held the House majority since January 2011.

-According to the Associated Press' statistical analysis, gerrymandering cost the Democrats an additional sixteen House seats from Republicans.
+According to the Associated Press' statistical analysis, gerrymandering may have cost the Democrats 16 seats in the 2018 House elections.

-Voter turnout in this election was 50.3%, the highest turnout in a U.S. midterm election since 1914.
+Voter turnout in these elections was 50.3%, the highest turnout in a U.S. midterm election since 1914.